OriginProtocol/origin/source/includes/resources/attestations.md

  - Facebook
  - Twitter

-Currently, attestation is simply a public *confirmation* that something has been verified by Origin.
+Currently, an attestation is simply a public *confirmation* that something has been verified by Origin.
 The information itself is not made public.

 For example, when a user adds an email attestation to their profile, all that anyone else will be able to see is that their email has been verified by Origin.